Niqtan/Pagtingin/README.md

 ## Flashing on the Raspberry Pi Pico
-1. Connect the Raspberry Pi Pico to the computer using a cable
+1. Hold the BOOTSEL button of the Raspberry Pi Pico
-2. Clone using git clone:
+2. Simultaneously, whilst holding it, connect a USB cable to the Pico and let go of the BOOTSEL afterwards
+3. Drag and drop the main.uf2 file on the drive of the Raspberry Pi Pico

 ## Learning Outcomes